Chart Color Schemes

 Parkside displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Parkside, as per the latest Census data, consisted of 54.0% houses and 46.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Parkside's dwellings, as per the latest Census, consisted of 54.0% houses and 46.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 59.2% houses and 40.9% other dwellings.
 Home ownership in Parkside was at 32.3%, with mortgaged dwellings at 28.2% and rented ones at 39.5%.
-The median monthly mortgage repayment in Parkside was $2,167, aligning with the Adelaide metro average, while the median weekly rent figure stood at $395, higher than the Adelaide metro's $350.
-Nationally, Parkside's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The median monthly mortgage repayment in the area was $2,167, aligning with Adelaide metro's average.
+The median weekly rent figure was $395, compared to Adelaide metro's $350.
+Nationally, Parkside's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing